js-dxtools/webpack-validator/README.md

 # webpack-validator

 > Validate your webpack configs with joi

+# Note: webpack v2 has built-in validation for configuration (you don't have to do anything, it just works).
+Due to this, `webpack-validator` is unlikely to make significant changes.
+While pull requests will be reviewed and can be merged (for webpack v1 support), project maintainers are unlikely to put a lot of much effort into the maintenance of the project.

 [![travis build](https://img.shields.io/travis/js-dxtools/webpack-validator.svg?style=flat-square)](https://travis-ci.org/js-dxtools/webpack-validator)
 [![codecov.io](https://img.shields.io/codecov/c/github/js-dxtools/webpack-validator.svg?style=flat-square)](https://codecov.io/github/js-dxtools/webpack-validator?branch=master)